george-hawkins/mjx-donkey-car/README.md

 ---

+Great video on getting ArduRover up and going on an RC car: <https://www.youtube.com/watch?v=paPXfGOhqfo>

+Includes getting MAVLink working and then moving on to controlling things via an onboard companion computer.

+The one odd thing he does is use an RX with PWM outputs and then connects those through to a [PPM encoder](https://ardupilot.org/copter/docs/common-ppm-encoder.html).
+Why on earth would you do this rather than buying an RX that directly outputs a digital signal (ELRS, S-BUS, i-BUS or whatever)?

+The same channel has several other videos taking this setup further (and also on using a Pi rather than the Jetson Nano used in the first video): <https://www.youtube.com/@thedronedojo/videos>

+---

 ROS 1 had rosserial.
 Tiziano Fiorenzani shows how to use it to add your classic RC controller between your ROS <https://www.youtube.com/watch?v=WLVfZXxpHYI>

 Tiziano Fiorenzani shows how to use it to add an Arduino as an intermediary between your ROS capable Pi (or whatever) and the steering and throttle controls so, that the Arduino can take inputs from either the Pi or the RX bound to your RC controller.